 Once comments are received, the project holder shall consider all comments received during the consultation period.
-If applicable, it shall adjust the project design or demonstrate that the comment is not relevant.
+If applicable, it shall adjust the PD or monitoring report or demonstrate that the comment is not relevant.

-For its part, the Conformity Assessment Body shall demonstrate that it has examined all information related to the stakeholder consultation and include a conclusion on this in the validation report.
+For its part, the Conformity Assessment Body shall demonstrate that it has examined all information related to the stakeholder consultation and public consultation and include a conclusion on this in the validation report and/or verification report.